PFAS Waste Generation and Disposal

-There are around 500 facilities producing, importing, and discharging PFAS.
-PFAS are used as fire retardants and repellents, and are used in consumer products such as furniture, take out containers, and non-stick cookware, among many other applications.
+PFAS are used as fire retardants and repellents; in consumer products, such as furniture, take-out containers, and non-stick cookware; and have many other applications.
 Human exposure to PFAS is associated with cancer, birth defects, developmental damage to infants, and impaired functioning of the liver, kidneys, and immune system.

-Yet, an estimated 200 million Americans are drinking water contaminated with PFAS and the compounds have also been found in grocery store meats, milk, seafood, off-the-shelf cake mixes, as well as in wild fish and game.
-Studies have also found PFAS in the bloodstream of 99% of humans.
+Yet, an estimated 200 million Americans are drinking water contaminated with PFAS, and PFAS have also been found in grocery store meats, milk, seafood, bottled water, as well as in wild fish and game.
+Studies have also found PFAS in the bloodstream of 99% of Americans.

-Despite the fact that the EPA knows of around 9,252 types of PFAS, the EPA has failed to set a legal limit for PFAS in drinking water, clean up existing PFAS pollution, reduce ongoing releases of PFAS, or ban PFAS from everyday products.
-The only action taken has been to issue a health advisory, despite the fact that there are more than 2,230 known contaminated sites.
+Although the U.S. Environmental Protection Agency (EPA) knows of about 12,039 types of PFAS, it has failed to set a legal limit for PFAS in drinking water, clean up existing PFAS pollution, reduce ongoing releases of PFAS, and ban PFAS from everyday products.
+The only action taken has been to issue a non-enforceable health advisory, even though there are more than 2,854 known contaminated sites.
 This number will surely grow as more communities begin testing.
-This contamination is due to, among other factors:

 PEER is urging EPA to regulate PFAS as a class of chemicals and to classify waste contaminated with PFAS as a hazardous waste under the Resource Conservation and Recovery Act (RCRA), so that it can be more safely managed during generation, transportation, and disposal.
 In addition, PEER continues to expose how EPA violates its own scientific integrity norms and guidance in approving PFAS chemicals for use.
 We also work vigorously to release to the public information on PFAS that EPA tries to keep hidden from the public.